highras/rtm-client-sdk-android/README-en.md

 ### Instructions
 - RTM need network permission，if you use RTMaudio  module，it's need storage and record permission
 - please use RTMClient in child thread
-- RTM suipport autoconnect,after init RTMclient,you can use <setAutoconnect> function
+- RTM suipport autoconnect ,need applicationContext param when init rtmclient
-  - autoconnect need set reconnect-start function and reconnect-complete funciton, as well applicationContext
 - server push:please extends RTMPushProcessor,overload the function what you need
 - the different of room and group,group is persistent ，room is not persistent；when you disconnect rtm or logout you will be leave room
 - all async and sync function will contain RTMAnswer，please judge errorCode in RTMAnswer first, if errorCode equal 0 means successful